kosamad/the-meadow-project/README.md

 After purchasing an item, registered and logged-in users can submit reviews for their orders.
 The code ensures that only the rightful owner of an order can leave a review, maintaining the integrity of the feedback system.
 Users can access the review input form directly from their profile page.

 ![review form](documentation/final/review-page.PNG)

+(please note this page does not load on am i responsive)

 When submitting a review, the review page clearly informs the user of the specific order they are reviewing and provides a summary of the items in the order along with the total amount paid.
 The form automatically populates the user's username, which is uneditable, ensuring that users cannot change the name or impersonate someone else.
 Additionally, there is a text box where users can leave their review, with a helpful character countdown to indicate how much more they can type.
 This feature ensures that reviews displayed on the homepage do not exceed an acceptable length, maintaining a clean and user-friendly layout.
 Customised JavaScript Validation ensures that the user cannot type in whitespace only.
 If they try to they are given a waring message and the form is not submitted.